jmontleon/openvpn-api-access/README.md

 # Introduction

-This repo contains a proof of concept for accessing an on premise clusters API from a cloud hosted cluster using a VPN.
+This repo contains a playbook that sets up an OpenVPN server and client in order exposes an On Premise OpenShift Cluster API endpoint to pods on a cloud hosted OpenShift cluster.

+# Purpose
+The primary use case for this tool is enabling migrations from an on premise OpenShift cluster using MTC or Crane.

 # Requirements
 - ansible